-If work begins in early January on the environmental review of a bored tunnel, then the draft EIS could be published in December 2009 for public review; a final EIS released in September 2010; and a federal Record of Decision signed in December 2010.
-There is an opportunity to shorten this schedule if a decision is made to not apply current federal funding and not solicit new federal funding to the central waterfront replacement of the viaduct.
+If work begins in early January on the environmental review of a bored tunnel, then the draft environmental impact statement could be published in December 2009 for public review; a final impact statement released in September 2010; and a Record of Decision signed in December 2010.
+There is an opportunity to shorten this schedule if a decision is made to not accept federal funding for the central waterfront replacement of the viaduct.
 This would create a situation where the State Environmental Policy Act would guide the environmental review process.

-A single bored tunnel could be open to traffic by early 2017 assuming an aggressive schedule and funds being available when needed.
+A single bored tunnel could be open to traffic by early 2017 assuming an aggressive schedule and funding is available as needed.
 No assumption has been made about the existing viaduct.
-It could be removed by 2012 as currently planned, or remain standing until the bored tunnel is open, in order to maintain traffic in the SR 99 corridor.
-Maintaining traffic on SR 99 during construction would create higher construction risks at the portal locations and may cause slight increases to the cost estimates below.
+It could be removed by 2012 as currently planned or remain standing until the bored tunnel is open to maintain traffic in the SR 99 corridor.
+Maintaining traffic on SR 99 during construction would create higher construction risks at the portal locations and may increase the preliminary cost estimates below.

-The cost estimates provided below are preliminary and have not been through a Cost Estimate Validation Process (CEVP), which is a standard procedure for all large projects managed by WSDOT.
-The methodology for preparing these estimates has generally followed the methodology of CEVP by establishing a base estimate for construction costs and adding factors for risks, contingency, and inflation that are likely to occur.
-These numbers are also based on conceptual designs; additional preliminary design and a complete CEVP are needed to confirm these costs.
+The cost estimates provided below are preliminary and have not been through a Cost Estimate Validation Process, which is a standard procedure for all large projects managed by WSDOT.
+The methodology for preparing these estimates has closely followed the methodology of CEVP by establishing a base estimate for construction costs and adding factors for risks, contingency, and inflation that are likely to occur.
+These numbers are also based on conceptual designs; preliminary design and a complete CEVP are needed to confirm these costs.